bngsudheer/ansible-role-redmine/README.md

 THIS MODULE IS IN BETA.
 YOUR FEEDBACK IS APPRECIATED.

 Install Redmine 3 on CentOS.
+We restrict ourselves to RHEL/CentOS/Fedora family of distributions.
-Eventually, we will support other operating systems.
-Right now, only CentOS 7.
+Right now, only CentOS 7 is supported.

 Requirements
 ------------